Brynau, meaning 'many hills' in Welsh, is a 750-acre haven for wildlife in the industrial heartland of Wales.

 Since our woodland creation efforts commenced in 2020, we’ve seen a rapid increase in our small mammal population with voles, mice, rabbits and even hares taking advantage of their new habitat and food source.
 These browsers have attracted apex predators such as barn owl, kestrel, hobby and merlin which are often seen soaring high in the sky or perching on our raptor posts.

 A showcase of British birdlife is one of the true wonders of Brynau.
-Skylarks provide a soothing soundtrack to a hike to the higher grounds, while swifts and swallows perform areal acrobatics around the farmyard.
+Skylarks provide a soothing soundtrack to a hike to the higher grounds, while swifts and swallows perform aerial acrobatics around the farmyard.
 Dazzling displays of colour brighten up the woodland too as finches, tits, jays and woodpeckers seek food and shelter amongst the trees.

 Trees, plants and fungi